One of the most sought after grails in the athletic and aesthetic worlds is that of muscle hypertrophy.

 Alcohol is a weight trainer’s biggest nightmare due to its effects on lowering testosterone levels, dehydrating the body and inhibiting restful sleep.

-Sleep is the final key component in every successful program.
-This is where your body regenerates torn muscle fibers causing increased muscle size.
-The harder you train, the more sleep you need.
+Sleep is the final key component in every successful exercise program.
+This is where your body regenerates torn muscle fibers causing inflammation, healing, and in turn, increased muscle size.
+The harder you train, the more sleep you need to recover that inflammation.
 Remember…

-Consistency is key.
+Consistency is key to any exercise program.
 “Rome wasn’t built in a day”